FayeDel/FayeDel/README.md

-### Hiii 👋
+### Hi there 👋

-I'm Faye, nice to meet you reader 💖 (You can also call me Delta though, I'm fine with either~)
+I'm Faye, nice to meet you reader 💖 <!-- (You can also call me Delta though, I'm fine with either~) -->

-I currently specialise in backend and CI/CD, but I'm willing to do other types and experiment when the situation needs for it!
+I currently specialise in backend, CI/CD and devops, but I'm willing to do other types and experiment when the situation needs for it!
-Outside of development though, I do have a lot more hobbies, including fashion designing and singing... though I'm just embarrassed to showcase those.... yeaaaa shhhh :p
+Outside of development though, I do have a lot more hobbies, including fashion designing and singing... though I'm just embarrassed to showcase those... soonTM I guess :P

-(I know my GH activity is like empty lately, I'm just burnt out of coding until who knows when.... one day I guess :p)

 - 🌱 Current development goals...
 I dunno.
 Getting a remote job with it would be nice though, if not trying to get a passion project again.
-- 🔭 Just IRL stuff including classes-based coding and stuff I guess.
-Mostly just IRL stuff though, but I still hope to come back to GH to contribute code again though-
+- 🔭 My GH activity's pretty much empty because of classwork for the most part.
+Might come back after... but I don't know yet.
 - 💬 You can still ask me about Discord related topics though!
 I'll try my best to respond :P
-- 😄 Pronouns: she/her
-- 👀 I also know that my site isn't up to date either... moreover domain name wise I dunno either its too expensive-
+- 👀 I also know that my site isn't super up to date either (besides portfolio)... moreover domain name wise I dunno either its too expensive-

 <!--